ethanjli/dotfiles/README.md

 To bump the installed version of an aqua-provided tool after this repo bumps the configured version to install, just run `aqua i -a`.

+### Upgrade hombrew tools

+To bump the installed version of a brew package after this repo adds packages, run `brew bundle install --global`.

 ### Upgrade zsh & bash plugins